Category

 3. Organise the Demolition

 You will typically be required to organise demolition with an independent contractor.
-Demolition is heavily regulated and highly skilled, so you’ll need to work with a reputable contractor.
+Demolition is heavily regulated and highly skilled, so you’ll need to work with a reputable contractor, who will organise your demolition approvals.
+They will also offer advice on how to terminate services to the site such as electricity, internet and gas provisions and arrange a plumber to cap and seal existing water/sewer connections.

 4. Laying Foundations

-With demolition complete and the waste removed from the site, your builder can start on the rebuild!
-During the foundation stage your builder will:
+With demolition complete and the waste removed from the site, your builder will typically complete a new soil test and contour detail survey, to help assess the new levels of the land.

 • Clear unwanted vegetation and other features